ptomasroos/react-native-idfa/README.md

 ##  Changing react-native-idfa's com.google.android.gms:play-services-ads version

-In your build.gradle make sure to force the ersion to whatever version makes sense through our your dependencies
+In your build.gradle make sure to force the version to whatever version makes sense through our your dependencies

 ```
 configurations.all {